Dre Campbell Farm

 7. Chili Pepper

-You can use fresh peppers or chili pepper powder, which works quite similarly to garlic.
+You can also use fresh chili peppers or chili pepper powder to make a spray that works against caterpillars.

 If you’re using fresh peppers, blend half a cup of chopped chili peppers in 1 cup of water.
 Next, add a quart of water and boil.
 Once cooled, strain and add a few drops of mild liquid soap before spraying.